Hi and welcome to this restorative class.

 Inhale,

-Left palm stays where it is.
+Left palm stays where it is,

-Either on the mat,
+So either on the mat,

-Grabbing onto the foot.
+Grabbing onto the foot,

 Lift the left,

-The right arm up and over your head.
+The right arm up and over your head,

-Opening the chest towards the ceiling,
+Opening the chest or the ceiling,

 Looking up.

-We're adding that side body stretch as well here.
+So we're adding that side body stretch as well here.

-Slowly lifting back up.
+Inhale slowly lifting back up.

 Okay,